ajjdan/Karst-Segmentation-from-DEM/README.md

 ## Format of the bordering tiles dataset:

-    - A subset of tiles that include non-karstified areas as well as karstified areas was created
+    - A subset of tiles that include bordering zones of karst areas areas was created
-    - Data was stored in a compressed .npz file (4.6 GB) containing 144000 images, 115.200 images for training and 28.800 images for testing.
+    - Data was stored in a compressed .npz file containing 14664 images, 11731 images for training and 2933 images for testing.
     - The Data was stored in 4 seperate arrays containing testing and training input and output (x_train/x_test for input and y_train/y_test for output)
     - Input data contains a 3D array with elevation, slope and surface roughness